renich/lyrics/en/the_green_song.rst

     binding never ends,
     as we slide down the stream...

-    Dance and join with them,
+    Dance and fun with them,
     waisting no attempt,
     to become what we will...